lisphilar/covid19-sir/.github/CONTRIBUTING.md

 poetry config --list
 ```

 If you have `make` commands, run `make poetry-windows`.
-Make commands are defined in "Makefile" of the top directory.
+This is defined in "Makefile" of the top directory.

 ### Install Poetry (Linux, WSL, macOS)
-Please use make command.
+Please use `make` command.

 ```
 make poetry-linux